Difficulty: ☆☆☆☆☆

 That’s easy!
 The Manjaro Team are a bunch of Nerds (with a capital ‘N’) that expect you to be at least a geek or better: a Geek (with a capital ‘G’) and to file Manjaro bugs with the Manjaro Team, but to file bugs that are unrelated to Manjaro with the correct team upstream!

-and then append the name of the program to is and you’ll find out!
+and then append the name of the program to your search and you’ll find out!

-E.G. If I want to file a bug with VLC player, I just DDG file bug VLC
+E.G. If I want to file a bug with the VLC player team, I just DDG file bug VLC

 and look: the first hit on DDG is what I need!